DMPRoadmap/roadmap/README.md

 - **Public participating institutions page:** A new Participating Institutions page has been added and is accessible to the public.
 - **Styling:** We have added `app/assets/stylesheets/dmptool/**/*.scss` files that gets loaded after the base DMPRoadmap stylesheets
 - **Text/Labels:** Various text and labels have been updated.
+- **Related Works:** Admins are able to enter the identifiers for related project outputs (e.g. journal articles, dataset DOIs, etc.) to a DMP's project details page.
+- **DMP ID Registration:** The system allows users to register DMP IDs for their plans.
+This can be done through either the DMPHub or DataCite services
+- **OAuth2 compliant API:** The API v2 is OAuth2 compliant and allows partner systems to fetch and download a user's DMPs after the user authorizes the interaction.

 ## Troubleshooting
 See the [Troubleshooting Guide](https://github.com/DMPRoadmap/roadmap/wiki/Troubleshooting) on the DMPRoadmap Wiki